Ancient Indians

 Indus Valley Civilization

-Mohenjo Daro: A Forgotten Report
+Mohenjo Daro: A Forgotten Report by R.D.
+Banerji

 John Marshall, the Director-General of the Archaeological Survey of India from 1902 to 1928, published his report on the findings from the excavations at Mohenjo Daro in 1931.
 However, Marshall neither discovered Mohenjo Daro nor was he the first to…